pierreHmbt/FedCP-QQ/README.md

 # Federated Conformal Prediction with Quantile-of-Quantiles (FedCP-QQ)

-Code of the Federated Conformal Prediction with Quantile-of-Quantiles (FedCP-QQ) methods used in :
+Code of the method Federated Conformal Prediction with Quantile-of-Quantiles (FedCP-QQ) used in :

 One-shot federated conformal prediction.